 Quebec city is cold in the winter, so be prepared to bundle up!
 You’ll want all the winter things: warm jacket, winter boots, scarf, hat and mitts.
 My post here has lots of tips for dressing for a Canadian winter.

 Old Québec is a UNESCO World Heritage site and is the part of Quebec City within the historical city walls.
 It has an European feel with a great mix of restaurants, shops, architecture and festivals.

 We stayed at Hotel Clarendon in Old Quebec and last time I went we stayed in the Auberge Maeva.
 If you’re feeling fancy, check out the Chateau Frontenac, one of the Fairmont’s beautiful hotels (it’s also the most photographed hotel in the world).

 For parking, we parked in the municipal lot across from the Hotel Clarendon for $17.50/24 hours which seemed very reasonable for the weekend!
 Note: it would be worth it to pay for your hotel’s valet parking if you were planning on taking your car during the day (Hotel Clarendon charges $28/day and you can come and go as you’d like); however, since we planned on leaving our car and walking all weekend it was cheaper to park the car ourselves.

-Cochon Dingue for brunch in Quebec City is a must (it was amazing on our last visit and I knew I needed to go again).
+Cochon Dingue for brunch in Quebec City is a must.
 Check out Lapin Saute for lunch and L’Entrecôte Saint-Jean for the best duck confit in the city!
 You can never go wrong with Afternoon Tea at a Fairmont (TIP: you can split a tower between two people and order a second pot of tea to save some cash).

 Stop 1: Montmorency Falls